spurll/lunch/readme.md

 Overview
 ========

-A web.py-based voting system that makes use of a basic scoring method to select a game to play or a lunch to order among people in an office (for example).
+A Python/Flask voting system that makes use of a basic scoring method to select a game to play or a lunch to order among people in an office (for example).

-Formerly: A PHP-based web program that allows users to select a game to play using the popular "instant runoff" voting system.
-It's fairly ugly.
+Authentication is done using OpenID (it's not perfect), and votes are stored in an SQLite DB.

+Former iterations used web.py and (worse still) PHP, and made use of the "instant runoff" (or "alternative") voting system.

 Bugs and Feature Requests
 =========================